 Subjective Tolerance Levels

-First, the good news: assuming the house is a couple of decades old, the settling is very likely historic.
+First, the good news: assuming the house is a couple of decades old (or older!), the settling is very likely historic.

 The bad news?